axelpale/poisson-process/README.md

 ### poissonProcess.sample(average)

-The `sample` provides a raw access to the underlying generator for the call intervals.
+The `sample` generates time intervals of Poisson distributed events.
 It returns a number; a sample from the exponential distribution with the rate `1 / average`.

+Note the difference between Poisson distribution and its interval distribution.
+Where a sample of Poisson distribution would represent a number of events happening within a fixed time window, its interval distribution represents the time between the events.
+The `sample` method implements the latter.

     > poissonProcess.sample(500)
     323.02...